belerico/py_asciimath/README.md

 py_asciimath is a simple yet powerful Python module that can:

 * convert an ASCIIMath string to LaTeX or MathML
-* convert a MathML string to LaTeX ((**under dev**) the conversion is done thank to the [XSLT MathML Library](https://sourceforge.net/projects/xsltml/))
+* convert a MathML string to LaTeX (the conversion is done thank to the [XSLT MathML Library](https://sourceforge.net/projects/xsltml/).
+Please report any unexpected behavior)

 ASCIIMath is an easy-to-write markup language for mathematics: for more information check out the main website at http://asciimath.org/.
 MathML is a markup language for describing mathematical notation and capturing both its structure and content: for more information check out the main website at https://www.w3.org/TR/MathML3/Overview.html.
 LaTeX is a high-quality typesetting system: for more information check out the main website at https://www.latex-project.org/.

 ## Install